Andrii-Bychuk/daily-shopping-bot/README.md

 - Reads a list of products from a `.txt` file
 - Generates search URLs based on the product list
 - Parses product search results from maudau.com.ua
+- Parses product search results from Rozetka.com.ua with Selenium
 - Extracts product name, price, and image
 - Sends results to a Telegram chat with:
   - Text formatting